Quality Assurance in Another World: Characters

+Media

+Manga

 Written and illustrated by Masamichi Sato, the series began serialization on Kodansha's Comic Days manga website on May 30, 2020.
-As of October 2022, the series' individual chapters have been collected into eight tankōbon volumes.
+As of October 2025, the series' individual chapters have been collected into sixteen tankōbon volumes.

 In May 2021, Kodansha USA announced that they licensed the series for digital English publication.
 In July 2022, during their panel at Anime Expo, Kodansha USA announced the print release of the series.

-Volume list
+Volumes

+Anime

+An anime television series adaptation was announced in March 2023.
+The series is produced by 100studio and Studio Palette, and directed by Kei Umabiki, with series composition by Shogo Yasukawa, character designs by Shigeo Akahori, and music composed by Yuta Kasai, Seima Iwahashi and Daisuke Horikawa of Elements Garden.
+It was originally scheduled for April 2024, but was delayed to July, and eventually aired from July 6 to September 28, 2024, on the Animeism programming block on MBS, TBS and BS-TBS.
+The opening theme song is "No Complete" performed by Liyuu, while the ending theme song is "Loop" performed by Nacherry (a voice unit composed of Chiemi Tanaka and Natsumi Murakami).
+Crunchyroll streamed the series.
+Medialink licensed the series in East and Southeast Asia for streaming on Ani-One Asia's YouTube channel.

+Episodes

 Reception

 Yasushi Kobayashi from Da Vinci offered praise to the story, calling it intense.
-Masaki Endo from Tsutaya News also offered praise, calling it unique among other works of the isekai genre.
+Masaki Endo from Tsutaya News also offered praise, calling it unique from works in the isekai genre.
 The reviewer from ITmedia had similar feelings, calling the story fun.